South Korea at the Olympics

-History

-The first Korean athletes to win medals did so at the 1936 Summer Olympics in Berlin, when Sohn Kee-chung and Nam Sung-yong won gold and bronze respectively in the men's marathon.
-However, as Korea was under Japanese rule at that time, and, since both athletes were members of the Japanese team, the IOC credits both medals to Japan.
+The first ethnic Korean athletes to win medals did so at the 1936 Summer Olympics in Berlin, when Sohn Kee-chung and Nam Sung-yong won gold and bronze respectively in the men's marathon as members of the Japanese team.
+As Korea was under Japanese rule at that time, making them both Japanese subjects, the IOC credits both medals to Japan.

 South Korea won its first medals as an independent nation at its first appearance in 1948, and won its first gold medal in 1976.
-South Korean athletes have won a total of 287 medals at the Summer Games, with the most gold medals won in archery, and 70 medals at the Winter Games, a majority in short track speed skating.
+South Korean athletes have won a total of 287 medals at the Summer Games, with the most gold medals won in archery, and 79 medals at the Winter Games, a majority in short track speed skating.
 The nation has won more medals in this winter sport than any other nation since it was introduced to the Olympic program in 1992.

-The National Olympic Committee for Korea is the Korean Olympic Committee, and was founded in 1946 and recognized in 1947.
+The National Olympic Committee for Korea is the Korean Sport & Olympic Committee, which was founded in 1946 and recognized in 1947.

-During the 1998-2007 Sunshine Policy era, South Korea and North Korea symbolically marched as one team at the opening ceremonies of the 2000, 2004 and 2006 Olympics, but competed separately.
+During the Sunshine Policy era, South Korea and North Korea symbolically marched as one team at the opening ceremonies of the 2000, 2004 and 2006 Olympics, but competed separately.
+At the 2018 Winter Olympics, North Korean and South Korean athletes unified to form the Korea women's national ice hockey team.

-Hosted Games
+Hosted games

-The Republic of Korea has hosted the Games on two occasions:
+South Korea has hosted the Games on two occasions: